How Can We Help?

 Employees sent to Germany on Temporary Assignment for less than 90 days within a 180 day period, to fit, install, maintain or repair machines, equipment, computer programmes, or other technical systems for a client or a branch office of their own company may follow an expedited work authorisation route, also known as a Section 19 Work Permit.
 This process usually applies where the assignee is being sent to fulfil foreign contractual obligations to a German client company.
 There must be an existing service agreement or purchase order in place between the employing company and the client.
 Assignees must remain on foreign payroll and contract.
 This process does not permit the assignee to bring dependents.

 EU/EEA/Swiss nationals who will be working in Germany for longer than three months should register with the town hall.
 Swiss nationals should also register with their local foreign office and obtain a residence card (Aufenthaltserlaubnis-CH).
+A posted worker notification may be required, depending on the industry and posting type.

 In general, applicants with dependent family members or those who have previously held residence permits with employment authorisation for Germany must file for the local foreigners’ office approval prior to the visa application